-Ivanka Trump's Clothing Sales Haven't Been Doing So Hot Lately
+Ivanka Trump Clothing Sales Have Been Decreasing Lately

 According to Racked, Trump's brand peaked in February 2017, with sales increasing by a staggering 771 percent, in comparison to February 2016.
 During that same month, the clothing line gained a heaping of attention for some behavior on behalf of the Trump administration deemed unethical by many.
 After Nordstrom announced that it would no longer be carrying Trump's line due to its "performance," Donald Trump and Kellyanne Conway decided to take matters into their own hands.

 The president took to Twitter and publicly admonished Nordstrom.